stevemeagher/WordSearch/README.md

 Word Search
 ===========

 The input to this application (**WordSearch**) is a text file consisting of a series of words (search words) and an **N x N** grid of characters.
-It displays the coordinates of the grid locations at which the search words are found.
+As output, it displays the coordinates of the grid locations at which the search words are found.

 When run, **WordSearch** will display, in alphanumeric order, a list of up to 9 files found in the **wordsearch/puzzles** directory.
 With the supplied puzzles, the list appears as: